 4 Steps To Potty Train An Older Dog To Use A Pee Pad

 Take Some Time Off to Housetrain Your Dog

 Invest in a Crate

-A crate is one of the easiest and quickest ways to teach your dog how to control their potty habits.
-A crate becomes associated with your dog’s sleeping and eating habits.
+A crate is one of the easiest and quickest ways to teach your dog how to control its potty habits.
+A box becomes associated with your dog’s sleeping and eating habits.

 The key to crate training is getting a crate that is the most comfortable size for your dog.
 It should be big enough for them to stand up, turn around, and lie down.